loic-sharma/flutter_bankruptcy/README.md

 2. Open duckdb: `duckdb -ui`

-3. Find how many recently closed issues had associated PRs and were open for at least 3 years
+3. Find how many closed issues had associated PRs and were open for at least 3 years

    ```sql
    WITH foo AS (